pagesjaunes/curiosity/README.md

 Main curiosity's functionality are :

 * Keywords system
 * Result templating
 * Simple system to built complex aggregations
 * Result Export
 * Research Context

-Instalation
+Install
 ===========

 Curiosity hasn't external dependency.
 There is nothing to install.
-You just have to clone git repository or uncompress the archive where you want.
+You just have to clone the git repository or uncompress the archive where you want.
 Then you have to modify few values in conf.js located at the folder root.

 * "defaultServer" : The default server where curiosity will work
 * "confServer" : The server where curiosity will store its data (keywords, context, template, ...)
 * "confIndex" : The index in confServer where curiosity will store his data

-After that, open index.html.
-Wait a moment (about 5 or 10 seconde) untill curiosity initialize his data then reload the page.
+Then open index.html.
+Let curiosity initializes its data (about 5 or 10 secondes) and reload the page.
 You are now ready to use curiosity.

 Documentation
 =============